openvswitch/ovs/Documentation/intro/install/general.rst

 ``other_config:flow-restore-wait`` column to keep the traffic downtime to the minimum.
 The ovs-ctl utility's ``force-reload-kmod`` function does all of the above, but also replaces the old kernel module with the new one.
-Open vSwitch startup scripts for Debian, XenServer and RHEL use ovs-ctl's functions and it is recommended that these functions be used for other software platforms too.
+Open vSwitch startup scripts for Debian and RHEL use ovs-ctl's functions and it is recommended that these functions be used for other software platforms too.

 Reporting Bugs
 --------------